WhiteOrganization/white-template/README.md

     mvn verify

-Maven is configured to create the docker image on the package goal, so you can crete the image using:
+Maven is configured to create the docker image on the package goal, so you can create the image using:

 	mvn package k8s:build
-After that you can run the image (and project) by running the image in docker with
+After that, you can run the image (and project) by running the image in docker with

     docker compose --project-directory src\main\docker up This will create a docker image and run the project.